Get started with Visual Studio Kubernetes Tools

 Once you have your code running the way you want, you can publish directly from Visual Studio to an AKS cluster.

-To do this, you first need to set up a publish profile that publishes your container image to Azure Container Registry (ACR).
+To do this, you first need to double-check that you've installed everything as described in the Prerequisites section under the item for publishing to AKS, and run through all the command line steps given in the links.
+Then, set up a publish profile that publishes your container image to Azure Container Registry (ACR).
 Then AKS can pull your container image from ACR and deploy it into the cluster.

 In Solution Explorer, right-click on your project and choose Publish.